Lockman Hole: Location

-The Lockman Hole North-west (LHNW) is a region that appears about as wide as the moon centered at J2000.0 RA Dec ., with a column density of N_{H} = 5.72 x 10^{19} cm^{−2}.
+The Lockman Hole North-west (LHNW) is a region that appears about as wide as the moon centered at J2000.0 RA Dec ., with a column density of N_{H} = 5.72 × 10^{19} cm^{−2}.

 Hydrogen gas absorption and emission

 Clouds of neutral hydrogen are ubiquitous in the Milky Way galaxy, and effectively absorb photons that are energetic enough to ionize hydrogen, which requires an energy of 13.6 electron volts (in the extreme ultraviolet range).
 Even the relatively small amounts of hydrogen in the Lockman Hole absorb most radiation at and just above energies of 13.6 electron volts, but even so it transmits extreme ultraviolet and soft x-ray radiation from extragalactic objects to a greater degree than other areas of the sky.

 Neutral hydrogen is also associated with diffuse emission at infrared wavelengths that can confuse observations of faint infrared sources.

 Observations

 The relatively clear field of view offered by the Lockman Hole has allowed its use to view extremely distant regions of the universe.
 Observations by the Spectral and Photometric Imaging Receiver (SPIRE) instrument aboard the Herschel Space Telescope of the Lockman Hole have imaged thousands of extremely distant galaxies that appear as they did 10–12 billion years ago.

 This field of view also contains hundreds of astronomical X-ray sources, some of them supermassive black holes.

 The Chandra X-ray Observatory and ROSAT have been used to study X-ray sources from the Lockman Hole.
 Some 75 X-ray sources are observed with the PSPC of ROSAT.

 Detailed X-ray spectral analysis has been performed on 123 X-ray sources in the Lockman Hole using XMM-Newton.

 The diffuse X-ray background (XRB) has also been studied in the area.

 Active galactic nuclei have also been studied in the area, for example MBC2005.